https://www.bostonappraisal.com/uncategorized/gross-living-area-discrepancies-with-public-data-may-differ-and-how-they-occur/

 0 Comments/by

-Hybrid Appraisals
+Hybrid Appraisals and the Associated Risks

 In recent years, it has become common for lenders to obtain hybrid appraisals.
 While appraisers provide an essential service through their reports, this work comes at high costs to the buyer or borrower.
 This cost can be measured in terms of dollars spent on an appraisal or the time required to produce a full appraisal report.
 As a result, delays in the lending or mortgage process are not uncommon; more recently, there have been attempts to mitigate this problem.
 One such attempt is the increased use of hybrid appraisals.